Sightline Payments Review

 Pros

-• Closed-loop FDIC architecture is the structural moat.
-Player funds sit in Bank of George (standard tier) or Cross River Bank with IntraFi sweep (VIP Select tier up to $1M), not on the operator's books.
+- Closed-loop FDIC architecture is the structural moat.
+Player funds sit in Bank of George (standard tier) or Cross River Bank with IntraFi sweep (VIP Select tier up to $1M) rather than on the operator's books.
 The deposit moves wallet-to-operator on a bank rail rather than card-to-operator on a card rail, which eliminates a large class of card-not-present fraud and chargeback scenarios that plague MCC 7995 transactions.
 No other US iGaming wallet has built this primitive with the same depth.

-• Live with every major casino management system in North America — IGT ADVANTAGE, Konami SYNKROS, Aristocrat Oasis 360, Light & Wonder.
+- Live with every major casino management system in North America: IGT ADVANTAGE, Konami SYNKROS, Aristocrat Oasis 360 and Light & Wonder.
 No other cashless payments provider can claim full coverage of the four major CMS platforms.
-For multi-property casino operators rolling out cashless on slot floors and table games, Sightline is the path of least integration friction.
-Resorts World Las Vegas, Parx Casino and tribal operators like Indigo Sky run on Play+ through the CMS layer.
+For multi-property casino operators rolling out cashless on slot floors and table games, Sightline is the path of least integration friction, with Resorts World Las Vegas, Parx Casino and tribal operators like Indigo Sky running on Play+ through the CMS layer.

-• Top-tier US iGaming client roster.
-DraftKings, FanDuel, BetMGM, Caesars Entertainment, MGM Resorts, Hard Rock, Resorts World, Rush Street/BetRivers, Golden Nugget, Parx, Churchill Downs, Oregon Lottery, Pennsylvania Lottery.
-70+ operator partners total.
-Reference calls during any US sportsbook or cashless casino procurement will trace back to a Sightline deployment.
-Operators do not stay on a payment rail this long if the B2B experience is bad.
+- Top-tier US iGaming client roster: DraftKings, FanDuel, BetMGM, Caesars Entertainment, MGM Resorts, Hard Rock, Resorts World, Rush Street/BetRivers, Golden Nugget, Parx, Churchill Downs, Oregon Lottery, Pennsylvania Lottery, and 70+ operator partners total.
+Reference calls during any US sportsbook or cashless casino procurement will trace back to a Sightline deployment, and operators do not stay on a payment rail this long if the B2B experience is bad.

-• JPMorgan Payments as both strategic investor and primary card processor since March 2022.
-The partnership is meaningful infrastructure — JPMorgan's acquiring rails for the entire Play+ Mastercard ecosystem mean faster cashouts for accountholders and the implicit imprimatur of a Tier-1 US bank as merchant acquirer.
+- JPMorgan Payments as both strategic investor and primary card processor since March 2022.
+The partnership is meaningful infrastructure, since JPMorgan's acquiring rails for the entire Play+ Mastercard ecosystem mean faster cashouts for accountholders and the implicit imprimatur of a Tier-1 US bank as merchant acquirer.
 The October 2022 strategic investment was a vote of confidence that has held through subsequent funding rounds.

-• VIP Select high-limit tier — up to $1 million per account with multi-million aggregate FDIC coverage via Cross River's IntraFi Cash Service sweep across network banks.
-For premium-segment operators where a single whale's balance regularly exceeds standard FDIC $250k limits, this is a real product differentiator.
-No competing US iGaming wallet ships this tier with this insurance posture.
+- VIP Select high-limit tier, up to $1 million per account with multi-million aggregate FDIC coverage via Cross River's IntraFi Cash Service sweep across network banks.
+For premium-segment operators where a single whale's balance regularly exceeds standard FDIC $250k limits, this is a real product differentiator, and no competing US iGaming wallet ships this tier with this insurance posture.

-• Strong responsible-gaming and traceability story.
-Every Play+ deposit and spend lives on a single FDIC-insured account with monthly statements and configurable time/spend limits.
-The American Gaming Association uses Sightline as an ESG case study.
+- Strong responsible-gaming and traceability story.
+Every Play+ deposit and spend lives on a single FDIC-insured account with monthly statements and configurable time/spend limits, and the American Gaming Association uses Sightline as an ESG case study.
 For state-regulated operators where the regulator wants transparent player-funds tracking, the closed-loop wallet architecture beats card-to-sportsbook deposits on auditability and compliance reporting.

 Cons

-• United States only.
-No European, UK, MGA, UKGC, LATAM or APAC presence.
-USD-only settlement on US banking rails.
+- United States only.
+No European, UK, MGA, UKGC, LATAM or APAC presence, with USD-only settlement on US banking rails.
 If your operation spans multiple regions, Sightline handles only the US slice and you need a second provider for everything else.
 Nuvei, Worldpay or Paysafe cover the same US use cases with multi-region capability built in.

-• Zero crypto support and no roadmap to add it.
+- Zero crypto support and no roadmap to add it.
 The closed-loop FDIC architecture is the product, and Bitcoin/stablecoin/USDT would require rebuilding it.
-For crypto-aware operator brands you pair Sightline with CoinsPaid, BitPay or NOWPayments — two contracts, not one.
+For crypto-aware operator brands you pair Sightline with CoinsPaid, BitPay or NOWPayments, which is two contracts rather than one.

-• Not a self-serve PSP.
-There is no public developer portal beyond the Paysafe integration docs, no public GitHub organization, no native iOS or Android SDK, no self-serve sandbox provisioning.
-Integrations come through a partner success team via a casino management system or a payment gateway.
-If your engineering culture is API-key-and-go, Sightline is the wrong fit — Nuvei or Solidgate are the comparison.
+- Not a self-serve PSP.
+There is no public developer portal beyond the Paysafe integration docs, no public GitHub organization, no native iOS or Android SDK and no self-serve sandbox provisioning, since integrations come through a partner success team via a casino management system or a payment gateway.
+If your engineering culture is API-key-and-go, Sightline is the wrong fit, and Nuvei or Worldpay are the comparison.

-• No published rate card on the operator side.
-Every deal is custom-quoted with three components (interchange share, monthly platform fees, integration fees) that vary by volume and deployment path.
-The only way to benchmark Sightline's pricing is to run a parallel quote with PayNearMe.
-Solidgate publishes 0.3-0.8% plus acquiring; AstroPay quotes 1-2.5%; Sightline will not match that transparency.
+- No published rate card on the operator side.
+Every deal is custom-quoted with three components (interchange share, monthly platform fees, integration fees) that vary by volume and deployment path, so the only way to benchmark Sightline's pricing is to run a parallel quote with PayNearMe.
+AstroPay quotes 1-2.5% on a transparent fee structure, where Sightline will not match that benchmark.

-• Small headcount and visible reputational drag on the employee side.
-Roughly 70 employees as of early 2026 — down from 200+ in the late 2010s — following multiple layoff rounds and the January 2024 sale of the Joingo mobile app business to NRT Technology.
-Glassdoor sits at 2.7/5 from 15 reviews with 28% recommending the company; recurring complaints reference investor-driven restructuring and lack of strategic direction.
+- Small headcount and a visible reputational drag on the employee side.
+Roughly 70 employees as of early 2026, down from 200+ in the late 2010s, following multiple layoff rounds and the January 2024 sale of the Joingo mobile app business to NRT Technology.
+Glassdoor sits at 2.7/5 from 15 reviews with 28% recommending the company, and recurring complaints reference investor-driven restructuring and a lack of strategic direction.
 For a 1.5M-account consumer business, that support-to-user ratio shows up in BBB complaints about long account reviews and limited Risk Management contactability.

-• Single-product dependency.
-The entire business is Play+.
-The January 2024 sale of the Joingo mobile app dev assets to NRT Technology removed the only non-payments product line.
-If the FDIC-wallet category gets disrupted — by a regulatory shift, a partner-bank exit, or by Everi, Marker Trax or a new entrant taking share — Sightline has no diversification cushion.
-PayNearMe by contrast also services auto lending, tolling and bill payment; Sightline only services US gaming.
+- Single-product dependency.
+The entire business is Play+, and the January 2024 sale of the Joingo mobile app dev assets to NRT Technology removed the only non-payments product line.
+If the FDIC-wallet category gets disrupted, whether by a regulatory shift, a partner-bank exit, or by Everi, Marker Trax or a new entrant taking share, Sightline has no diversification cushion.
+PayNearMe by contrast also services auto lending, tolling and bill payment, where Sightline only services US gaming.

 Ready to evaluate Sightline Payments for your business?